 - Most prisons now have an educational officer (or equivalent) who often acts as a liaison for the student.

 - Some students may have a family member act as an intermediary.
 This is OK provided the student has given permission to do so.

-- Like students with LAPs, we can make reasonable adjustments to assessment provided the student can still meet the learning outcomes.
+- Like students with Access Plans, we can make reasonable adjustments to assessment provided the student can still meet the learning outcomes.
 DRC requests for variation in assessment arrangement (i.e. AAA exams) or alternative assessment requests should be referred directly to the FAPC to manage, for purposes of auditable, fair, equitable and compatibility of assessment reasons.

 - Assessments will normally be submitted via hardcopy

 - Student consultation – students can phone in during normal student consultation times.
 The unit team should attempt to provide access to student consultation via the phone during normal consultation times or at an agreed time.

 - Minimum computing requirements specified for all of our courses includes internet access*.